aidan-yip/perilous_quest/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f312c3e8-98b6-4e22-ac50-3296bf34db80/deploy-status)](https://app.netlify.com/sites/perilous-quest/deploys)

-## This is a project idea originally from FreeCodeCamp.
+## Perilous Quest supports being installed as a Progressive Web Application through most desktop/mobile browsers.
 ## Mods, Flat UI redesign, Dark Mode and Expanded functionality are by me.
-## Perilous Quest supports being installed as a Progressive Web Application through most desktop/mobile browsers.

 <i><b>
-Note: The game's code is stored in the sub folder "perilous_quest" of "public" if you'd like to explore it.
+Note: The game's main code is stored in the sub folder "perilous_quest" of "public" if you'd like to explore it.
 The Start/Titlescreen's code is stored in the root folder.
 The Dark Mode stylesheet is stored alongside the game code.
 </b></i>

+## Version Beta (latest)

+This version includes the base game and several game music tracks.
+This is in Beta development currently so any feedback is appreciated and can be left at "Issues".
+Gameplay is fully functional and working.
+The game's style is subject to change in future versions.

 <img src="https://raw.githubusercontent.com/aidan-yip/dragon_slayer/main/public/pq_poster.jpg?raw=true" alt="Perilous Quest poster" width="300"/>